GagnantN/GagnantN.github.io/README.md

-Welchome Everone, this is our git repository for the second group project at WCS
+Welcome Everone, this is our git repository for the second group project at WCS

 Participants are :